cannon-chambers-logo

 PROPERTY VALUE

-STANDARD STAMP DUTY CHARGEADDITIONAL PROPERTY STAMP DUTY CHARGE
+STANDARD STAMP DUTY CHARGEINCLUDING ADDITIONAL PROPERTY STAMP DUTY CHARGE

-How Does the Stamp Duty Holiday Affect the Non-UK Resident Stamp Duty Surcharge?
+How Do The Stamp Duty Second Home Rates Interact With The Non-UK Resident Stamp Duty Surcharge?

-From 1 April 2021 the non-UK resident stamp duty surcharge applies at a rate of 2% above the stamp duty residential rates (including the higher rates for additional dwellings and companies, the 15% rate and the first-time buyers’ rates) on residential property bought by non-residents.
-The 2% charge applies whether or not the stamp duty holiday applies.
+From 1 April 2021 the non-UK resident stamp duty surcharge applies at a rate of 2% above the stamp duty residential rates (including the higher rates for additional dwellings and companies, the 17% rate and the first-time buyers’ rates) on residential property bought by non-residents.

 Can You Avoid Stamp Duty on a Second Home?